datajerk/ctf-write-ups/k3rn3lctf2021/on_the_hook/README.md

 p.interactive()
 ```

-Basically leak libc with format string, then use second format string as write-what-where to write out a malloc hook with a one\_gadget, then use a third format string to create a buffer, thus trigging a malloc.
+Basically leak libc with format string, then use second format string as write-what-where to write out a malloc hook with a one\_gadget, then use a third format string to malloc a buffer, thus trigging a malloc.

-The `assert` statements catch if the length is greater than the buffer and if the attack has a newline since `fgets` will terminate early.
+The `assert` statements catch if the length is greater than the `fgets` buffer and if the attack has a newline since `fgets` will terminate early.

 Output: